MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 ## Role of AAD as IdP

-Implementing AAD SSO for authentication in your app means that AAD would serve as an IdP for your app users.
-All users registered with AAD can now be validated for app usage and access all resources they require.
+Implementing SSO for Teams authentication in your app means that AAD would serve as an IdP for validating your app users.
+All users registered with AAD can now be validated for app usage and access all resources within Azure system.

 :::image type="content" source="../../assets/images/authentication/aad-sso-process.png" alt-text="SSO for Teams":::